q1blue/sage-ext/README.md

-# CodeGuru VS Code Extension
+# Sage VS Code Extension

-CodeGuru is a VS Code extension that provides developers with a suite of tools to enhance their coding experience.
-With features like code refactoring, bug analysis, test generation, and documentation generation, CodeGuru aims to streamline the development process and improve code quality.
+Sage is a VS Code extension that provides developers with a suite of tools to enhance their coding experience.
+With features like code refactoring, bug analysis, test generation, and documentation generation, Sage aims to streamline the development process and improve code quality.

 ## Features
 1. **Code Refactoring**: Get suggestions to improve and refactor your code.